Information for teachers

 What ages does NumberWords'nWords cater for?

-We cover maths from new entrant to year 11 and English from Reading Age 5 to students fluent in Reading, Writing, Comprehension, Spelling, Punctuation and Grammar.
+We cover maths from new entrant to Year 11 and English from beginning readers through to Year 10.

 Is it all done on computers?